Amin-Azar/EdgeAV-Bot/README.md

 - **Optimizing the Inference:** Our goal is to perform an inference task more efficiently.
 Training can technically happen on the Edge device as well, but due to its limited resource, we will rely on powerful servers to perform this task;
 - **Optimizing the pre-trained models** Model optimizations such as pruning and quantization, usually needs a retraining/fine-tuning phase to recover the accuracy drop right after the optimization is done on a pre-trained model.
 There exist methods that can train a sparse/quantized model from scratch but we won't target that in this case.
 - **Simplyifing vs computing:** Whenever possible, we will try to simplify or replace the computation and if not, optimize it.
 For example, if we can measure the depth with a simple sensor, our preference is to remove/reduce the load from the compute unit (to infer dept from the camera image) and just use sensor data.
 Similarly, if a task can be accomplished by a non-DNN solution with an acceptable accuracy loss, we might target that (e.g. e classic ELAS algorithm [1].) " In cases where sensing could replace computing, accelerating the computing algorithm has little value."
 [1]
-- **HW acceleration** FPGA acceleration is needed (and cool) and if we identify a good use case and have time to do so, we will go that way, but we will majorly rely on accelerating things on the GPU using CUDA when possible.
+- **HW acceleration** FPGA acceleration with its unique capabilites such as partial reconfiguration, is a suitable (and cool) candidate for offloading ML workloads and if we identify a good use case and have time to do so, we will go that way, but we will majorly rely on accelerating things on the GPU using CUDA when possible.

 [1] [Building the Computing System for Autonomous Micromobility Vehicles: Design Constraints and Architectural Optimizations](https://www.microarch.org/micro53/papers/738300b067.pdf)